BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBlackTopHatImage.md

-# ITK Black Top Hat Image Filter (ITKBlackTopHatImage)
+# ITK Black Top Hat Image Filter

 Black top hat extracts local minima that are smaller than the structuring element.